munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code free-array (1 before, 2 after)

 Like `GROW_ARRAY()`, this is a wrapper around a call to `reallocate()`.
-This one simply "resizes" the memory down to zero bytes.
+This one frees the memory by passing in zero for the new size.

 ## Disassembling Chunks